maize-genetics/breeder-genomics-hub/docs/example.md

 ### Monitoring and Usage Metrics
 JupyterHub provides [a Prometheus-compatible endpoint](https://jupyterhub.readthedocs.io/en/stable/reference/monitoring.html) at `/metrics` that can be used to monitor user activity.
 This is useful for gauging resource usage and user engagement, as well as for monitoring abuse.

-In order to use it, a user must be granted the `read:metrics` permission, as can be seen [in the demo's config](https://github.com/maize-genetics/breeder-genomics-hub/blob/main/example/example_config.py#L49-L53).
+In order to use it, a user must be granted the `read:metrics` permission, as can be seen [in the config](https://github.com/maize-genetics/breeder-genomics-hub/blob/main/example/example_config.py#L49-L53).

 Then the user must [create an API token](https://jupyterhub.readthedocs.io/en/stable/howto/rest.html#create-an-api-token) from the JupyterHub web interface before issuing requests to the metrics endpoint.